 New content: Consider using or adapting this content to fill gaps in training history (i.e., egg, larva, pupa, adult), and recognizing signs of its presence.
 It is necessary to correctly identify the pest in order to choose the appropriate pesticide product, timing, and manner of application.
 If the pesticide application does not control the pest, there is no benefit to compensate for the risk.
-If you are a private applicator, there may be no greater consequence of failing to control the pest than the cost of the application, the continuing problem, and the risk of making the applicator, the failure also entails damage to your reputation and the reputation of your company.
+If you are a private applicator, there may be no greater consequence of failing to control the pest than the cost of the application, the continuing problem, and the risk of making the application without any compensating benefit.
+If you are a commercial applicator, the failure also entails damage to your reputation and the reputation of your company.